fstab/go-programming-for-java-developers/README.md

 32 Functional Programming
 -------------------------

-Define an anonymous function and assign it to a variable
+Example 1: Define an anonymous function and assign it to a variable

 ```go
 package main